gordonwatts/HEPOntologyParserExperiments/README.md

 It will parse the below definition just fine.
 Two obvious things are missing:

-   - Using a "." in a name
+   - Using a "." in a base definition name.
-   - Veto:
+   - "Veto:" is not yet implemented.

 Both of these shouldn't be hard to add.
 There are a number of issues in the code: